Office Insurance Malaysia - Essential Coverage for Business Premises and Tenants

 What is the average clause in fire insurance?

 The average clause penalises underinsurance.
-If your office contents are worth RM500,000 but you only insure for RM250,000 (50%), the insurer will only pay 50% of any claim.
+If your contents are worth RM500,000 but you only insure for RM250,000 (50%), the insurer pays only 50% of any claim.
 If you suffer RM100,000 in fire damage, you receive only RM50,000.
-Always insure at full replacement value to avoid this clause.
+Always insure at full replacement value.

 Do I need office insurance if I work from a co-working space?